Vegan Bacon

 Crumbled tempeh on a baking sheet

 I like to sprinkle crispy coconut bacon over creamy soups like my potato soup and vegan corn chowder.
-It also adds a perfect savory crunch to these vegan stuffed potato skins!
+It also adds a perfect savory crunch to these loaded potato skins!

 If you’re looking for an all-veggie bacon substitute, shiitake bacon is the one for you!
 The mushrooms themselves have a rich umami flavor, so just two ingredients turn them into delectable vegan bacon: tamari and extra-virgin olive oil.

-When the mushrooms come out of the oven, pile them onto a veggie BLT, stuff them into a breakfast burrito, or tuck them inside breakfast tacos!
+When the mushrooms come out of the oven, pile them onto vegan BLT sandwiches, stuff them into a breakfast burrito, or tuck them inside breakfast tacos!

 What’s your favorite vegan bacon recipe?
-Let me know in the comments!
+Do a fun taste test with these options, then drop your favorite in the comments!

 If you love this recipe, try one of these plant-based basics next!